CitizensFoundation/policy-synth/agents/docs/src/agents/problems/create/createEntities.md

 await createEntitiesProcessor.process();
 ```

-Please note that the actual implementation of the `BaseProcessor` and `ChatOpenAI` classes, as well as the `IEngineAffectedEntity` and `IEngineConstants` interfaces, are not provided in the input.
+Please note that the actual implementation of the `BaseProlemSolvingAgent` and `ChatOpenAI` classes, as well as the `IEngineAffectedEntity` and `IEngineConstants` interfaces, are not provided in the input.
 The documentation assumes these are defined elsewhere in the codebase.